 On the one hand, this line of thinking subconsciously inserts a verb Paul never wrote.
 Paul did not write, “God chose us to be in Christ,” rather his clause unveiled that “God chose us in Christ to be holy …”

 On the other hand, the “us” points to the group category of Ephesians 1:1, namely the saints and faithful in Christ.
+“Us” does not determine whether John or Jim might be a saint.
+Rather, whoever was a saint that person qualified as being a part of “us.”
 Praise be to God for what he has planned for us.

-What can we take away from Ephesians 1:3?
+What can we take away from Ephesians 1?
 We ought to join Paul in praising God for his marvelous plan!
-We can rest assured that God sees us as holy and unblemished, and this is not just some accidental afterthought.
+We can rest assured that God sees us as holy and unblemished, and that this is not just some accidental afterthought.

 Furthermore, because of what God does for us in Christ, we can live with confidence before God.
 Yes, from the very beginning God knew what he would do for us in Christ.
 Praise be to God!